-In 20th century Greenwich Mean Time (GMT) was replaced by more accurate Coordinated Universal Time (UTC), which is counted by atomic clock and corrected manually from time to time to make it closer to the based on Earth's rotation universal time on the zero degree meridian.
-Modern time zone time offsets are counted from UTC, e.g. UTC+03, UTC-06.
+In the 20th century, Greenwich Mean Time (GMT) was replaced by more accurate Coordinated Universal Time (UTC), which is counted by an atomic clock and corrected manually from time to time to make it closer to the based on Earth's rotation universal time on the zero degree meridian.
+Modern time zone time offsets are counted from UTC, e.g., UTC+03, UTC-06.

 Time zone offsets and boundaries.

-The time zone offset is generally integer number of hours from -12 to +14, but there are also a few territories where the time offset is rounded to 30 minutes or even 15 minutes.
-The table below shows the zones with non integer offset:
+A time zone offset is generally an integer number of hours from -12 to +14, but few territories have the time offset rounded to 30 minutes or even 15 minutes.
+The table below shows the zones with non-integer offset: